sfDesat/Celestial-Tint/README.md

 - Add modded moon compatibility (planetPrefab name)
 - Add support for Eclipsed weather
 - Add a meteorshower event
+- Add support for on-planet weather to show in orbit
 - Refine Company preset
 - Write Description
 - Add support for other moons in orbit?